Frequently asked questions regarding holidaying in Ireland

 General Tourism Information

-The population of the Republic of Ireland (26 counties) is nearly 5 million.
+The population of the Republic of Ireland (26 counties) is 4.9 million.
 Dublin is the largest City with over one million inhabitants, Cork the second largest City and Limerick, Capital of the Shannon Region, is the third.

 Everyone in Ireland speaks English.
 The country is bilingual, English and Irish (the Gaelic language).
 Signs are in both English and Irish.